hdgarrood/purescript-debugged/README.md

 # purescript-debugged

 This is an experimental library, which attempts to provide an alternative to the `Show` type class with a richer representation.
-This should hopefully provide a few benefits:
+This should provide a few major benefits:

-- Not as convenient as `String`, so there's less temptation to abuse the class for serialization, unlike `Show`.
 - Allows better display in a repl, e.g. we have the option of not attempting to display too much of a structure at once.
 A browser-based repl could possibly even allow users to interactively explore large and complex values.
 - Provides the ability to diff expected vs actual structures in tests without having to write custom diffing logic for each new data type.
+- Not as convenient as `String`, so there's less temptation to abuse the class for serialization, unlike `Show`.
 - No expectation that the user should be able to "uneval" the result to produce the same value again; by giving the class a smaller and more clearly-defined purpose, it should hopefully help us to write uncontroversial instances for